-Check out of hotel for your transfer home - or continue your travels on one of our Egypt or Jordan extensions.
+Check out of hotel for your transfer home - or continue your travels on our Jordan extension.
 B

 Deposit of $300USD is required at time of booking.

-Laura Ranieri is a professional writer, the founder of Ancient Egypt Alive, and an Egyptologist, from the University of Toronto.
-She has written and lectured in Canada and the United States on ancient Egypt.
+Laura Ranieri is an Egyptologist, writer and co-founder of Ancient Egypt Alive.
+She has written and lectured in Canada and the US on ancient Egypt.
 Together with Your Journey, she developed the 2012 Archaeology Alive Tour & the 2016 Undiscovered Egypt tours.
-Laura has also produced short documentaries on the country and has excavated in Bulgaria at a classical Greek site and in Egypt at Amarna (Akenaten's kingdom) and South Asasif (west bank of Luxor).
+Laura has also produced short documentaries on the country and has excavated in Bulgaria at a classical Greek site and in Egypt at Amarna (Akenaten’s kingdom) and South Asasif (west bank of Luxor).
 She began her career as an actress and travel TV show host, and is passionate about bringing the history of Ancient Egypt Alive to the general public.

 - 02 nights accommodation in Cairo at Ramses Hilton or similar on BB Basis.